 “No, no, I have a very good idea.”

 Chelsea buns in hand, he laughed and stepped back, pushing the door open.
 “Do come in.
 Join me for a cup.
 I have cups in here somewhere.
 I also have a lovely Chemex coffee maker I’ve yet to unearth.”

 Mae handed over the insulated carafe, crossed the threshold, and gazed around the flat.
 The man had not unpacked a thing.
 Boxes stretched from the kitchen to the entry.
 A suitcase sat open on the window seat, clothes jumbled to the right and left of the green pillows.
 Two small plastic bags, tops neatly tied, were full of takeaway containers.
 The lid of a pizza box was ajar, the half-eaten pizza inside visible.
-An ice bucket, a spent bottle of Vodka, green bottles drained of Heineken, and a half-empty bottle of some American bourbon stood behind the rubbish on the little table near the big bay window.
+An ice bucket, green bottles drained of Heineken, and a half-empty bottle of some American bourbon stood behind the rubbish on the little table near the big bay window.
 She frowned.

 And he noticed.

 “I can assure you I do not normally live like a university student,” he said, placing the buns and coffee on the table.

 “Your relief is, shall I say, palpable.
 Would you mind looking in the box near the bookcase, the one on top of the ugly side table?
 I believe you’ll find Minton or Aynsley china in there.”

 Mae set her bag beside the door and crossed the room, stepping around hip and knee-high cardboard containers until she reached the bookcase.
 “Isn’t there someone looking in on while you recover?”
 She found the box he’d indicated, opened it, and began to unwrap pieces of a vintage blue and white Minton pattern with a gilt edge.